jiteshkumawat/oxml.js/README.md

 ## Dependencies

 * <a href="https://stuk.github.io/jszip/">JSZip</a>
-* <a href="https://github.com/eligrey/FileSaver.js/">File Saver</a> - But not a required.
-Can work on modern browsers without File Saver.
-Please see browser supported section for more details.
+* <a href="https://github.com/eligrey/FileSaver.js/">File Saver</a>
+<br/><i>- But not required. oxml.js can work on modern browsers without File Saver.
+Please see browser supported section for more details.</i>

 ## Commands